The Pancho Fierro Ride 7D/6N, Private ride (Cusco, The Sacred Valley of the Incas, Machu Picchu).

 After a hearty breakfast at your hotel, you will be fetched and transferred back to Racchi, where the horses will be waiting for you.
 Much of the riding today is along trails that are part of the great Inca Empire’s road system, the Capac Ñan.
 The Inca road network was one the greatest engineering feats ever undertaken in the New World, rivaling the Roman road system in the Old World.
 The 30,000 km network linked Cusco, the Inca capital, to the empire’s far-flung domains.
 The road system reached almost all of the Andean territories, including Peru, Bolivia, Ecuador, Argentina and Chile.

-After a delicious lunch along the way we mount our horses and follow a trail with great views of the Urquillos Valley arriving once more at the village of Maras.
-From Maras you continue the descent into the Sacred Valley arriving back at the ranch and journey’s end at around 16:00 and time to celebrate your return with a traditional Pisco Sour.
+Today you follow a trail with great views of the Urquillos Valley arriving once more at the village of Maras.
+From Maras you continue the ride passing a deep gorge and farm land until you arrive at our lunch spot for today.
+Here Maria will be waiting for us with a delicious lunch and cold drinks.
+After lunch we continue the ride and the descent into the Sacred Valley arriving back at the ranch and journey’s end at around 16:00.
+A good time to celebrate your return with a traditional Pisco Sour.

 Dates & Pricing